Home to a new vice president of the ICC Court

 Who uses it?

-Health-care technology group Merck Sharp & Dohme, Colombian energy group Isagen, Hocol Petroleum, dredging contractor Royal Boskalis and Unisys have all used the firm on ICC matters.
+Merck, Hocol Petroleum, dredging contractor Royal Boskalis, IT provider Unisys, mining company Drummond and Spain’s Ferrovial Agroman have all used the firm on ICC matters.
 GlaxoSmithKline retained it for a US$60 million dispute over a distribution agreement.

-The firm cites victories for Nortel Networks and several Japanese companies in disputes with the state-owned National Telecommunications Company; and for Boskalis in an ICC matter concerning construction work on the Cartagena dam.
+The firm cites victories for Nortel Networks and several Japanese companies in disputes with the state-owned telecoms company; and for Boskalis in an ICC matter concerning construction work on the Cartagena dam.

-The Dispute Resolution and Investment Protection Group of Gómez-Pinzón Zuleta Abogados has been repeatedly selected by specialized publications as No. 1 in Colombia and one of the leading practices in Latin America.
+The Dispute Resolution and Investment Protection Practice of Gómez-Pinzón Zuleta Abogados has been repeatedly selected by specialized publications as No. 1 in Colombia and one of the leading practices in Latin America.

-The Group provides clients with high-quality legal advice on arbitration and litigation and has been pioneer in international commercial and investment arbitration in the region.
-Lawyers of the Group have conducted -as advisors, counsel or arbitrators- more than one hundred national and international commercial arbitrations under multiple rules, including ICC, UNCITRAL, ICDR, IACAC and the rules of arbitration centers of various cities in Latin America.
-Lawyers of the Group have also acted as arbitrators and counsel in investment disputes under ICSID and UNCITRAL Rules.
-Further, lawyers of the Group have acted in proceedings before the Inter-American System of Human Rights.
-The sums involved in commercial and investment arbitrations in which lawyers of the Group have intervened exceed USD 5 billion.
+This Practice provides clients with high-quality legal advice on arbitration and litigation and has been pioneer in international commercial and investment arbitration in the region.
+Members of our Practice have conducted -as advisors, counsel or arbitrators- more than one hundred national and international commercial arbitrations under multiple rules, including ICC, UNCITRAL, ICDR, IACAC and the rules of major arbitration centers or courts in Latin America.
+Additionally, members of our Practice have acted as arbitrators and counsel in investment disputes under ICSID and UNCITRAL Rules and in proceedings before the Inter-American System of Human Rights.
+The sums involved in commercial and investment arbitrations in which members of our Practice have been involved exceed USD 5 billion.

-In litigation, lawyers of the Group have represented clients in complex litigations before civil, commercial and administrative courts in matters related to distribution, agency, tort, international commercial contracts, public contracts, infrastructure, oil & gas, class actions, consumer protection, anti-trust, construction and enforcement of foreign awards, judgments and preventive and interim measures.
-They have also acted as experts and co-counsel in foreign courts in litigation involving Latin American parties.
+Moreover, our Practice has represented clients in complex litigations before civil, commercial and administrative courts in matters related to distribution, agency, tort, international commercial contracts, public contracts, infrastructure, oil & gas, class actions, consumer protection, anti-trust, construction and enforcement of foreign awards, judgments and preventive and interim measures.
+Additionally, our lawyers have acted as experts and co-counsel in foreign courts in litigation involving Latin American parties.

-The lawyers of the Group have received legal education in Colombia, and several of them hold degrees from the USA, UK and France and speak Spanish, English, French and Portuguese.
+Members of our Practice have received legal education in Colombia, and several of them hold degrees from the USA, UK and France and speak Spanish, English, French and Portuguese.